-In this tutorial we will show you how to setup SSH Keys.
+In this tutorial, we will show you how to setup SSH Keys on CentOS 8.
 For those of you who didn’t know, Secure Shell (SSH) is a cryptographic network protocol designed for a secure connection between a client and a server.
-Generally, there are two ways for clients to access their servers – using password based authentication or public key based authentication.
+Generally, there are two ways for clients to access their servers – using password-based authentication or public key-based authentication.
 Using SSH keys for authentication is highly recommended, as a safer alternative to passwords.

 Setup SSH Keys on CentOS 8